Last Updated: March 26, 2026

 Breeding & Reproduction

-Ornate tetras are egg scatterers that can be bred in home aquariums with the right setup.
+Ornate tetras are egg scatterers that is bred in home aquariums with the right setup.

 Spawning Tank Setup